UPDATED SEPTEMBER 2025

 65-years old | North Shore, Californiaicon

-Emilio Rios Sr., 65-years old, was brutally attacked and killed by two stray pit bull-mix dogs in the unincorporated community of North Shore near the Salton Sea.
-The dogs also viciously attacked a woman who tried to come to his aid.
-When Riverside County sheriff's deputies arrived on scene, Emilio was found dead in the front yard of a residence and the two pit bulls were attacking Luisa Rodriguez, 57, nearby.
+Emilio Rios Sr., 65-years old, was killed and a woman gravely injured by two loose pit bull-mixes.
+The attack occurred in the unincorporated community of North Shore, near the Salton Sea.
+Riverside County sheriff's deputies were dispatched to the 70600 block of Seagull Drive at approximately 6:15 am.
+Upon arrival, deputies found Emilio dead in the front yard of a residence and the two pit bulls attacking 57-year old Luisa Rodriguez nearby.
 Deputies heard her screams and responded by driving toward the woman, lights and sirens on, causing the dogs to flee.
-Luisa was transported to a local hospital with severe injuries.
-The two pit bulls were located at a nearby residence and seized by authorities.
-Both were tranquillized after one of them was "extremely aggressive" toward animal control, according to sheriff's officials.
-Despite conflicting stories, the dogs were ultimately identified as strays.
-From December 19, 2008 to September 8, 2015 (nearly 7-years), data from DogsBite.org shows there have been seven fatal dog attacks in Riverside County. [source citations]
+Luisa was transported to a local hospital with "major" injuries.
+The two pit bulls were located at a nearby residence.
+One of the dogs was "extremely aggressive" toward animal control officers and had to be tranquilized.
+The second dog was also tranquilized, a spokesman for Riverside County Animal Services said.
+Authorities transported both animals to a facility in Coachella Valley for quarantine.
+Despite conflicting accounts about the ownership of the dogs, they were ultimately identified as strays. [source citations]

 Date of death: September 8, 2015 Chained: No